AdobeDocs/analytics.pt-BR/help/export/analytics-data-feed/df-manage-feeds.md

 ### Adicionar

-Próximo às guias de feeds e trabalhos, clique no botão + [!UICONTROL Adicionar] para criar um novo feed.
+Near the feeds and jobs tabs, click the + [!UICONTROL Add] button to create a new feed.
 Consulte [Adicionar um feed](create-feed.md) para obter mais informações.

 ### Colunas